Insider’s Guide: 8 Best Restaurants in HanoiAsia-Pacific | Vietnam

 The Contemporary & Family Friendly

-No matter where I travel there is always one day in a week when I am overcome with a need for good Pizza.
+No matter where I travel there is always one day in a week when I am overcome with a need for good pizza.
 And I am not talking about throwing processed cheese onto some dough and tossing it mindlessly into a fire!
 No, I am talking about Pizza: traditional Italian pizza that is usually only found in Italy proper.
 Luckily, there are, in my opinion, more and more places throughout the world that are no longer satisfied with presenting the poorer cousin to pizza, the international imitator, as I call it.
 Pizza 4p’s in Hanoi would make an old man with white hair and a curled mustache in Naples proud.

 Located at 24 Lý Quốc Sư, Hàng Trống, Hoàn Kiếm Hàng Trống Hoàn Kiếm Hà Nội., Hoàn Kiếm, Hanoi, Pizza 4p’s makes its own cheese using dairy cows that graze in the highlands around Dalat.
 Focusing on the freshest local ingredients, each pizza tastes like it has been made with love and care and extreme attention to ratios.
 My favorite (if you’re looking for suggestions) is the Shrimp Mayo pizza on half and the four cheeses on the other.
-Then, I take the spicy oil and poor it onto my pizza (careful, it is quite spicy).
+Then, I take the spicy oil and pour it onto my pizza (careful, it is quite spicy).
 I follow this with a sip of Chianti and this, my friends, I promise you, is a satisfying night out!

 When I’m in the mood for a bit of fusion and romance, I head over to the Green Tangerine.
-This restaurant has a French inspired menu and one of the most beautiful hidden courtyards in the old quarter.
+This restaurant has a French-inspired menu and one of the most beautiful hidden courtyards in the old quarter.
 I’ll take a glass of red outside in the early evening when the daylight is just starting to fade.
 This ritual is followed by a fusion meal of soba noodle seafood pasta and a mesclun salad and then, naturally, a treat of French-made crème brulee.
 I leave feeling that perfect “French full.”

-When I want pho, I also want what comes with Pho.
-I want the shared tables and the loud crowds, the chopsticks on the tables and the bowls of chillies and limes and the fish sauce that came from an old family recipe passed down from generation to generation.
+When I want pho, I also want what comes with pho.
+I want the shared tables and the loud crowds, the chopsticks on the tables and the bowls of chilies and limes and the fish sauce that came from an old family recipe passed down from generation to generation.
 I want to hear slurping, and laughing and children, and I want my shoulders to be side by side with a local as we lean forward and savour our bowls noodle at a time.
 I want to make conspiratorial eye contact with the old woman across the table as I bring the bowl up to my mouth at the completion of the noodles and drink the remaining broth.
 Located on 13 Lo Duc, Hai Ba Trung District, Hanoi 10000, Vietnam.
 Come here for the Pho and leave a changed person….or at least a satiated one!

 Sometimes the colonial vibe of the city is so strong that I am pulled without choice towards the epicenter of it all—the Bamboo Bar at the Sofitel Metropole.
 This bar to me sums up colonial elegance and makes me feel like I am someone a little more important than I am, a little more attractive, a little worldlier.